Wanglaoda/vaadin-waypoints/README.md

 Another way of debugging client-side is superdev mode.
 To enable it, uncomment devModeRedirectEnabled line from the end of DemoWidgetSet.gwt.xml located under waypoints-demo resources folder and compile the widgetset once by running vaadin:compile Maven target for waypoints-demo.
 Refresh waypoints-demo project resources by right clicking the project and choosing Refresh.
 Click "Create SuperDevMode Launch" button on the Vaadin tab of the waypoints-demo project properties panel to create superder mode code server launch configuration and modify the class path as instructed above.
 After starting the code server by running SuperDevMode launch as Java application, you can navigate to http://localhost:8080/waypoints-demo/?superdevmode.
 Now all code changes you do to your client side will get compiled as soon as you reload the web page.
 You can also access Java-sources and set breakpoints inside Chrome if you enable source maps from inspector settings.

-## Release notes

-### Version 0.0.1-SNAPSHOT
-- Providing basic functionality for Waypoints.
-- WaypointExtension for creating a Waypoint on a Vaadin component
-- InviewExtension to create a Waypoint shortcut on a Vaadin component
-- Infinite Scroll has no extension.
-To provide the same functionality You can use an InviewExtension and add more elements when the InviewEvent is fired.
-- Sticky Elements (http://imakewebthings.com/waypoints/shortcuts/sticky-elements/) not supported
-- Can use the following vaadin components as context: UI, Window, Panel, Table, HorizontalSplitPanel, VerticalSplitPanel
-- Option to use custom scrollable Vaadin components as context

-- Known issues:
-- May lead to infinite loop when scrolling fast while having set a lot of waypoints
-- May not receive events on browser size change
-- May receive wrong events when having multiple scrollbars in the hierarchy of the extended component
-- May receive wrong events for components inside a table
-- No support for cells inside a Vaadin grid

 ## Roadmap

 This component is developed as a hobby with no public roadmap or any guarantees of upcoming releases.
 That said, the following features are planned for upcoming releases: